stzi/NegativeScript/README.md

 ## Known to be working

+### Runtime environment

 * The script runs fine on my old 2013 MacBook Pro under Mojave with ImageMagick 7.0.8-59 installed from homebrew.
 * The script runs fine on Ubuntu 16.04

+### Cameras
+* Canon EOS 200D

 ## Missing

 * Not tested under Windows